Children's Social Work Teams

 We want to work in partnership with children, young people and families.
 Listening to your views is very important.
 User groups, questionnaires, focus groups are ways of helping us to find out what you want.
 We will then try to take in to consideration your views when planning services.

-Please do not hesitate to contact Children's Social Care if you are concerned about the welfare of any child or young person.
+Please do not hesitate to contact our Children’s Hub if you are concerned about the welfare of any child or young person.
 Contact us by phone, fax or minicom.
 No appointment is necessary.

 The quickest way to contact us is to telephone or call into our offices (please see below for details).
 However, you can use the online form to leave your details and we will contact you.